Menu

 As calcium, iron and magnesium should be kept well away from the time you take your thyroid meds, it was also important I took any supplements (and antacids) in the evening, as I took my thyroid medication in the morning.
 Not doing so can really affect how much of your thyroid medication you absorb.

-I revisited my supplements constantly, throughout the pregnancy.
+I revisited my supplements constantly (with my doctor and midwife), throughout the pregnancy.
 Retesting vitamin levels and adjusting where needed.
 Increasing magnesium supplementation helped with leg cramping and mild constipation.

 Iron Supplement Tablets